bakdata/kpops/docs/docs/user/references/components.md

 #### deploy

-- Deploy the Kafka connector
+- Add the source connector to the Kafka Connect cluster
 - Create the output topics if provided (optional)
 - Register schemas in the Schema registry if provided (optional)

 #### destroy

-The associated Kafka connector is removed.
+Remove the source connector from the Kafka Connect cluster.

 #### reset